-Industry as a word is coming from the roots: industria “diligence, activity’’ and later used for the meaning ‘systematic work for a particular trade or manufacture’ in 16th century.
-As part of endeavour for achieving minimum energy state we are trying to avoid the ‘activity’ part since long time; the first industrial revolution was more than 200 years ago at the end of 18th century.
+Industry as a word comes from the roots: industria “diligence, activity’’ and was later used for the meaning ‘systematic work for a particular trade or manufacture’ in the 16th century.
+As part of the endeavour of achieving minimum energy state, we are trying to avoid the ‘activity’ part since a long time; the first industrial revolution was more than 200 years ago at the end of the 18th century.

-These were the very first moves in England while French were going through the revolution in a different aspect; working class seeking for the rights to get baguetteon table.
+These were the very first moves in England while French were going through the revolution in a different aspect; working class seeking for the rights to get baguette on the table.

 It took more than a century to have the next change on stage by the introduction of mass manufacturing and electric power.